-From interviews with Ron Kovic (author, Born on the Fourth of July), to Geraldo Rivera (radical mustachio), Mario Cuomo (ex-Governor of New York) to legendary author Noam Chomsky and former presidential candidate George McGovern (to name but a few), the film tries to cover all angles, but neglects to impart major reasons for world events – we get no explanation of why the Viet Nam war is even happening; Nixon is suddenly ousted from the White House with no Watergate; Mark David Chapman (Lennon’s killer) is not even mentioned by name.
-Lennon songs are strewn non-chronologically throughout the movie, mirroring the almost arbitrary, stream-of-consciousness events, like the bed-ins, the bag-ins and those oh-so-radical megaphone rallies – though it truly is stirring to hear Power to the People and Give Peace a Chance in the contexts for which they were written.
+From interviews with Ron Kovic (author, Born on the Fourth of July), to Geraldo Rivera (radical mustachio), Mario Cuomo (ex-Governor of New York) to legendary author Noam Chomsky and former presidential candidate George McGovern (to name but a few), the film tries to cover all angles, but neglects to impart major reasons for world events – we get no explanation of why the Viet Nam war is even happening; Nixon is suddenly ousted from the White House with no Watergate; Mark David Chapman (Lennon’s killer) is not even mentioned by name (which is a good thing, I guess).
+Lennon songs are strewn non-chronologically throughout the movie, mirroring the almost arbitrary, stream-of-consciousness events, like the bed-ins, the bag-ins and those oh-so-radical megaphone rallies – though it truly is stirring to hear Power To The People and Give Peace A Chance in the contexts for which they were written.

 Lennon understood the power of repetition, but unlike George W. Bush, he wanted the TRUTH repeated over and over until – as he says – even the housewife will say to herself, “Peace or war – those are my options?
 I’ll choose peace.”
 It is truly a tragedy that truth has to stoop to the methods of lies to become evident.

 What could be clearer than “War Is Over (if you want it)”?